The following article is part of the self-preparation for the modern BVOP® Human Resources Management Professional Certification program.

-Emotions are related to the subjective perception of the surrounding environment of the people and their behavior and responses.
-They may change always based on the current context of the environment and the past experience of people.
+Emotions are related to the subjective perception of people’s surroundings and their behavior and opinions towards it.
+They may change based on the current context of the environment or past experiences.

 The basic emotions of humans may be listed as happy, excited, tender, scared, angry, and sad.
-Their types can be split into positive and negative.
+They can be split into positive and negative.

-People make decisions based on their emotions all the time, and there may be a case where these decisions may not be positive, productive, or lead to the common good.
+People make decisions based on their emotions all the time, and there may be a case where these decisions may not be positive, productive, or lead to a common good.

 The Business Value-Oriented People Management (BVOPPM) office establishes emotions management strategies for situations like:

 - Conflicts between people that lead to negative outcomes.